apache/spark/docs/running-on-kubernetes.md

 [minikube](https://kubernetes.io/docs/getting-started-guides/minikube/).
   * We recommend using the latest release of minikube with the DNS addon enabled.
   * Be aware that the default minikube configuration is not enough for running Spark applications.
-  We recommend 3 CPUs and 4g of memory to be able to start a simple start application with a single executor.
+  We recommend 3 CPUs and 4g of memory to be able to start a simple Spark application with a single executor.
 * You must have appropriate permissions to list, create, edit and delete [pods](https://kubernetes.io/docs/user-guide/pods/) in your cluster.
 You can verify that you can list these resources